-We note several areas in which future research could advance our understanding of information, environmental quality, and welfare.
+There are several areas in which future research could advance our understanding of information, environmental quality, and welfare.
 In our modeling exercise, we set aside a number of phenomena that may affect choices and utility under limited information, such as the evolution of beliefs about pollution over time or other dynamic effects.
 In addition, we abstract from the notions of costly information and uncertainty.
 One could consider modeling information as sufficiently costly that no individual obtains it on their own, but as cheap to disseminate - this would appear to match the community-based "bucket brigades" that have emerged in some areas (O'Rourke and Macey, 2003).
 We have left our model deliberately simple, to show the potential for environmental disparities under very few assumptions, but future models could incorporate these additional considerations.
+Lastly, we have focused specifically on the role of information in the housing choice, but information also likely has played and continues to play important roles in both industrial siting and government policy decisions as well; we believe that future research on these roles would be very valuable.